AndreasKarageorgos/Anonymous-Chat/README.md

     exit

 ## Note !
-They key files are not sended through the server for extra safety !
+They key files can not be send through the server for extra safety !

 You will need to send them to the person that you want to talk face to face or something.

+This way the server will never be able to store your keys and then decrypt and log your data.